education

 Let’s Dupe L’Occitane’s Ultra Thirst-Quenching Gel

-To understand the process of how to reverse engineer a cosmetic product, check out the two YouTube videos below which we created with Christine Hwang, Annalisa Branca @skinperspective and Alex Tolstoy for The Ecowell: Analyzing lotions and creams video Reverse engineering video Before we delve
+To understand the process of how to reverse engineer a cosmetic product, check out the two YouTube videos below which we created with Christine Hwang, Annalisa Branca @skinperspective and Alex Tolstoy for The Ecowell: Analyzing lotions and creams video Reverse engineering video Before

 Sodium Cocoyl Methyl Isethionate